First Sir Peter Carr Award - winners announced

 Who is the award for?

-The award is open to clinician and manager partnerships working in NHS trusts and foundation trusts in England.
-We are seeking a partnership of two individuals, one clinician and one manager who:
+The award was opened to clinician and manager partnerships working in NHS trusts and foundation trusts in England who:

 - are operating at middle management level in clinical and managerial roles respectively (Agenda for Change Band 7 and above, or higher specialty training ST3 and above), with responsibilities for an improvement initiative they are leading together